Houston Astros vs Chicago White Sox - August 13, 2019 Recap

 Will Harris, Ryan Pressly and Collin McHugh each followed Greinke with a perfect inning.

-Alvarez raced home from third to break a 2-all tie when Castillo couldn't handle Dylan Cease's shoulder high pitch to Aledmys Diaz.
-Castillo recovered the ball and threw to Cease covering the plate, but Alvarez narrowly beat the tag on a play that withstood video review.

-Jake Marisnick scored from third in the seventh to make it 4-2 when Castillo failed to catch a high pitch to Alvarez.

-Making his seventh start, Cease (2-5) allowed four runs - two earned - in six-plus innings.
+Making his seventh start, Cease (2-5) allowed four runs in six-plus innings.
 The rookie right-hander yielded five hits and walked five.

-''I didn't execute pitches that great, but we had a chance to win'' Cease said.

-Springer launched Cease's first pitch for his 26th homer and 33rd career leadoff shot.

 Tuesday's straight doubleheader was scheduled after Monday night's game was postponed by rain.